 As an alternative, the approximate Bayesian computation (ABC) approach is traditionally used to perform model selection in population genetics and ecology without the need of a likelihood function (Beaumont et al. 2002; Beaumont 2010).
-This approach is based on extensive computer simulations with parameters sampled from prior distributions, summary statistics that extract the information from the query and simulated data and a statistical adjustment (i.e., rejection or multiple linear regression, among others) to obtain the posterior distribution of each evaluated model (Csilléry et al. 2012).
+This approach is based on extensive computer simulations with parameters sampled from prior distributions, summary statistics (SS) that extract the information from the query and simulated data and a statistical adjustment (i.e., rejection or multiple linear regression, among others) to obtain the posterior distribution of each evaluated model (Csilléry et al. 2012).
 Despite ABC does not require likelihood analyses, it can provide estimates with similar (sometimes higher) accuracy compared to those obtained with likelihood-based methods (Lopes et al. 2014).
 Some previous studies demonstrated that ABC can be used to study molecular evolution (Wilson et al. 2009; Lopes et al. 2014; Arenas 2015b; M. Arenas et al. 2015; Moshe et al. 2022).
-For example, at the protein level, one of us applied ABC to estimate substitution and recombination rates with acceptable accuracy (Arenas 2022).
-Key factors for adapting ABC to the evolutionary analysis of protein sequences are the simulation of protein data under substitution models of evolution operating along evolutionary histories (i.e., phylogenetic trees) and the design of informative summary statistics to extract evolutionary information from this genetic marker.
+For example, at the protein level, we previously applied ABC to estimate substitution and recombination rates with acceptable accuracy (Arenas 2022).
+Key factors for adapting ABC to the evolutionary analysis of protein sequences are the simulation of protein data under substitution models of evolution operating along evolutionary histories (i.e., phylogenetic trees) and the design of informative SS to extract evolutionary information from this genetic marker.
 Concerning the simulation of protein evolution upon evolutionary histories, it was implemented in diverse evolutionary frameworks (see the reviews Arenas, 2012; Hoban et al., 2012) and some of them include SCS models (Grahnen and Liberles 2012; Arenas et al. 2013), although we believe that efforts should be made in implementing additional SCS models into computer simulators.
-Concerning summary statistics (SS) to extract evolutionary information from protein sequences, Arenas (2022) found that several statistics (i.e., mean, standard deviation, skewness and kurtosis) of heterozygosity and pairwise sequence identity are informative for ABC-based analyses based on simulations of protein evolution under empirical substitution models.
+Concerning the SS to extract evolutionary information from protein sequences, Arenas (2022) found that several statistics (i.e., mean, standard deviation, skewness and kurtosis) of heterozygosity and pairwise sequence identity are informative for ABC-based analyses based on simulations of protein evolution under empirical substitution models.
 However, SCS models produce evolutionary signatures in sequences that could only be detected by evaluating the fitting of the protein sequence with a respective protein structure.
 Conveniently, there are statistics that can be used for this purpose such as the hydrophobicity (Jiménez-Santos et al. 2018), entropy (Goldstein and Pollock 2017), contact interactions (Franzosa and Xia 2009), solvent accessibility (Yeh et al. 2014), and, in general, the protein folding stability These statistics could allow the application of ABC to study patterns of protein evolution with selection on the protein structure.